vormiaphp/vormia/README.md

 ## Introduction

-Vormia is a Laravel package (minimum requirement: Laravel 11) designed to accelerate development by providing standardized tools for common backend tasks.
+Vormia is a Laravel package designed to accelerate development by providing standardized tools for common backend tasks.
 It helps teams maintain coding standards while allowing flexibility for custom implementations.
 Unlike FilamentPHP, Vormia does not impose a rigid structure—developers retain full control over their applications.

 ## Features